Volume 68, Issue 3

 Most important, this partnership does not change the clinician-patient relationship today.
 In fact, it is intended to enhance this special relationship over time.

 We are not combining our medical staffs or clinically integrated networks.
-Palmetto Health and GHS will retain local control of their provider groups and will continue to be responsible for their own credentialing, privileging and oversight of clinical quality.
+Palmetto Health and Prisma Health will retain local control of their provider groups and will continue to be responsible for their own credentialing, privileging and oversight of clinical quality.
 And we will continue to enhance the collaborative activities between the Midlands and Upstate affiliates that improve clinical quality, the patient experience and healthcare value.
 Also unchanged will be lease agreements and contractual obligations that the two systems have in place at their respective institutions.

 Read more on the new health company here.